 Amnesia Danger: Emotional rather than mortal danger.
 As a result of his amnesia Laurance thinks of Temeraire as pleasant company at best, and without the knowledge of everything the two have sacrificed for each other he keeps making blunders that strain their relationship.

 Lawful StupidandStupid Good: Laurence's actions at the end of Empire Of Ivory.
 This is made quite clear when Admiral Roland tells him in Victory Of Eagles a simple thing he could have done other than being a stiff-necked idiot, which would have had the desired effect of saving the Continental dragons without getting himself branded as a traitor.
+Although given his comments when Jane suggests a way he could have accomplished the same thing without revealing his actions, it strongly suggests he would have gone right ahead with his big show of insubordination even if he had thought of it, making this more Honor Before Reason.

 Screw the Money, I Have Rules!: Unsurprisingly, given Laurence's character.
 It's one reason why he refuses to give up Temeraire to China and Yongxing, and another to why he refuses any prizes Napoleon heaps on him for giving the French the remedy to the dragon plague.